fanhuiyang1018/EICP/README.md

 The scripts in this repository perform the following tasks:
 1. **Data Cleaning and Grouping**: Divide the dataset into groups based on specific criteria and clean the data.
 2. **Feature Extraction**: Calculate molecular descriptors using RDKit.
-3. **Model Training**: Train a neural network model to predict ionic conductivity.
+3. **Model Training**: Train neural network models to predict ionic conductivity.
 4. **Model Evaluation**: Evaluate the model's performance and visualize results.
 5. **Random Search for Solvent Ratios**: Perform a random search to find the best solvent ratios for maximizing ionic conductivity.
+6. **LASSO Feature Selection**: Select important features using LASSO regression and visualize their importance.

 ## Dependencies